Running in board

 A hanging-style running in board at Shibuya Station on the JR East Yamanote Line.

 The station name sign at Nishi-Koizumi Station on the Tobu Koizumi Line.

 In British English, a running in board is a large sign showing the name of the railway station on which it is found.
 The signs are intended to inform passengers of their location when on a train entering the station, possibly while still moving at speed.
 Some signs display the names of the previous and following stations on the line.

-In normal circumstances, a two-platform station has one running in board on each platform situated near that end of the platform to which trains serving the platform run in, hence "running in board".
+In normal circumstances, a two-platform station has one running in board on each platform, situated near the end of the platform at which trains serving that platform run in, hence "running in board".

 During the Second World War, running in boards and station signs in the United Kingdom were removed or obscured to prevent enemy spies or paratroopers from easily discovering their location.